 In December, my cousin put together a group of four hikers.
 In January, she made our reservations for us.
-When one person had to cancel their reservation, I invited a childhood friend to join us.
+When one person had to cancel their reservation, I invited my childhood friend Angie to join us.
 We grew up together until her family moved to Colorado nearly twenty years ago (just before my best friend’s older sister hiked the WCT and first told me about it!).
-My friend and I had done four overnight backpacking trips together before going on the West Coast Trail.
+Angie and I had done four overnight backpacking trips together, in Ram Range and Jasper National Park, before going on the West Coast Trail.

 Over the summer, emails flew back and forth among us as we planned our trip.
 My cousin and her friend hiked part of the Juan de Fuca trail as training; I did an overnight trip into Golden Ears with another friend of mine to test my gear.
 I bought new hiking boots and a water filter and borrowed a rain coat and pack cover from my mom.